malluce/javaman/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for playing the game or extending it.
+These instructions will get you a copy of the project for playing or extending the game.

 ### Prerequisites